Paradise Lost in Pisagua

 “That was three years ago,” Caterine said.
 “He was rallying peacefully.”

-It is the anniversary of Chile’s triumph in the battle of Pisagua.
+It's the anniversary of Chile’s triumph over Peru in the battle of Pisagua.
 On Rafael’s left stand a row of men in fatigues, rifles by their feet, looking straight ahead as if they are seeing right through him.
 On his right, a photographer peeks out from behind a tree, camera lowered, as if deciding what to make of what he’s seeing.

 Rafael is walking all alone.